DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

 ## AI and ML Tradeoffs, Considerations, and Constraints (High-level)

 **Model Selection**
++ No Free Lunch (NFL) theorem
+    * There is no model that is a priori guaranteed to work better
+    * Must evaluate multiple and make reasonable assumptions
 + Parametric vs non-parametric
     * Parametric examples
         - Simple and multiple linear regresion